AGCCS/AGCCS-CTRL22/README.md

 - a **hardware platform** to implement a relevant subset of the CCS standard
 -  **node firmware** to control the charging process and to establish a communication network
-- a centralised host with server software  for dynamic power allocation and **monitoring**
+- a centralised host for dynamic power allocation and **monitoring**

 All three components are open source and can be hence adapted to best fit a variety of application scenarios.